mivgubel/React-Personal-Info-Page/README.md

 # Profile Info Page built with ReactJs

-This project was bootstrapped with Create React App
+This project was bootstrapped with ReactJs (Html, Css.
+Javascript)

 Twitter: @Mike_Bello90